Somanyu/PythonIdeas/SystemInfo/README.md

-## Hardware and System Information using Python
+## Hardware and System Information using Python :snake:  :computer: